AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/remote-control/operating-the-remote.md

 Recording groups and palettes
 -----------------------------

-You can record groups and palettes using the **Rec** button on the remote, then click a workspace button as normal.
+You can record groups and palettes using the <strong>Rec</strong> button on the remote, then click a workspace button as normal.
 You can also hold down an empty button to quick record a group or palette.